BelledonneCommunications/flexisip-account-manager/README.md

 FlexiAPI is shipped with several console commands that you can launch using the `artisan` executable available at the root of this project.

-### Create or update a SIP Domain
+### Create or update a Space

-Create or update a SIP Domain, required to then create accounts afterward.
+Create or update a Space, required to then create accounts afterward.
 The `super` option enable/disable the domain as a super domain.

-    php artisan sip_domains:create-update {domain} {--super}
+    php artisan spaces:create-update {domain} {--super}

 ### Create an admin account